1800 861 272

 Specialist Disability Accommodation (SDA)

-If you have very high support needs, it could mean you may need to live in a specially designed home that meets your access requirements.
-If you do, SDA will be a stated support listed in your plan, which means funding has been allocated for a specific support or service, and you can’t use that funding for anything else.
+If you have very high support needs, it could mean you need to live in a specially designed home that meets your access requirements.
+If you do, SDA will be a stated support listed in your plan, which means funding has been allocated for a specific support or service, and you can't use that funding for anything else.

 SDA housing includes accessible features to help residents live more independently and allow other supports to be delivered better or more safely.
-Funding is paid directly to your SDA provider to cover the building and maintenance costs, and you’ll need to pay a reasonable rent contribution and other day to day living costs, such as electricity bills.
+Funding is paid directly to your SDA provider to cover the building and maintenance costs, and you’ll need to pay a reasonable rent contribution and other day-to-day living costs, such as electricity bills.

 Who's eligible for SDA?